cameronabrams/BannerBeGone/README.md

 4. Finally, add the rule in Outlook.
    1. Manange Rules->New Rule->'Apply rule on messages I receive'
-   2. No condition (all messages will be subject)
+   2. No condition (all recevied messages will be subjected to the action)
    3. At the 'What do you and to do with the message?
 Select action(s):' check "run a script", and then click on the word "script" in the Step 2 window, and select your `Project1.ThisOutSession.Inse...` script.
+   4. Make a little folder in your mailbox and put some existing externally-sourced emails with the annoying banner in there.
+Run the script on those messages and verify the banner is removed cleanly.